15th November, 2019

 Being a bookworm, Christmas also means extra reading time.
 Especially during the days between Christmas and New Year's but also on Christmas Eve itself, which is when everyone opens their presents here in Germany.
 Before I ever heard about the Icelandic tradition of jolabokaflod (which basically means giving each other books and chocolate on Christmas Eve and spending the rest of the evening in bed with both), our house has always been one where books are sort of a go-to present.
 So once the hussle and bussle is over and the kid is eventually tucked in, we adults always sit together browsing our new reads.
 It's super cosy and always makes me feel all warm and fuzzy inside.
 With the tree in the background and soft music playing it truly makes Christmas Eve a magical night for me.

+What about you?
 Do you have any bookish holiday traditions?
+Which books are you looking forward to reading this season?

 © Copyright The Constant Reader